shaieesss/shaieesss/README.md

 # introduction
 It is series of repositories storing codes of our work.
 Welcome to friendly communication and utility.
 Our research interests include but not limited to computer science, artificial intelligence, data engineering, deep learning, graph neural netwrok, representation learning, contrastive learning, adversarial learning, anomaly detection and so on.
+We also wlecome to researchers in other fields to have friendly communications!